wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

  7. Reboot the PLC

 ### Installing CoDeSys OPC UA Server
 Wagos own OPC UA Server does no longer support the setup of multiple node IDs for structures and arrays.
-Therefore, for the OPCUA-MQTT-link to work properly, the CoDeSys OPC UA server needs to be installed via an IPK.
+Therefore, for the OPCUA-MQTT-link to work, the CoDeSys OPC UA server needs to be installed via an IPK.

 1. Download the IPK: https://wago.sharefile.eu/share/view/s311dc640445b497cb356dbc9fb4b20b5
 2. Unpack/unzip it.